reactjs/react.dev/src/content/reference/react/Component.md

 ### `static propTypes` {/*static-proptypes*/}

-You can define `static propTypes` together with the [`prop-types`](https://www.npmjs.com/package/prop-types) library to declare the types of the props accepted by your component.
+You can define `static propTypes` together with the [`prop-types`](https://www.npmjs.com/package/prop-types) library to declare the types of the props accepted by your Component.
 These types will be checked during rendering and in development only.

 ```js
 import PropTypes from 'prop-types';